KEINOS/parsedown-extension_table-of-contents/examples/toc_tag_basic/README.md

 # ToC Tag Basic Usage Example

+`ParsedownToC` supports ToC tag in the markdown file.
+The ToC tag, `[toc]` by default, is a special tag that can be used to insert a table of contents automatically.

 By default, `text()` method will replace the `[toc]` tag found in the markdown file with the table of contents.
 This is useful for generating a table of contents automatically.

 ```php